abaiao-r/ft_irc/README.md

 2. Navigate to the project directory: `cd ft_irc`
 3. Compile the source files using the provided Makefile: `make`
 4. Run the IRC server with the specified port and password: `./ircserv <port> <password>`
+5. Connect to the IRC server using HexChat:
+    - Open HexChat and enter your desired nickname and other details.
+    - Connect to the server using the server address and port specified earlier.
+    - Enter the provided password when prompted.

+6. Connect to the IRC server using `nc`:
+    - Open a terminal window.
+    - Use the following command to connect: `nc 127.0.0.1 <port>`

 ## Conclusion